Diego Forlán: International career

-Forlán's 100th cap coming in the 2013 FIFA Confederations Cup match against Nigeria.
+Forlán's 100th cap came in the 2013 FIFA Confederations Cup match against Nigeria.
 On 11 October 2011, he scored his 32nd goal, which made him Uruguay's top scorer of all time in official matches, beating Héctor Scarone who had held the record alone with 31 goals since 1930.
 (Scarone scored 42 goals in total, but 11 of them were in unofficial matches).

-2002 FIFA World Cup
+2002 FIFA World Cup, 2004 Copa América, and 2007 Copa América

-Forlán made his debut for Uruguay on 27 March 2002, scoring his first goal in a 3–2 friendly defeat against Saudi Arabia.
-During the 2002 World Cup, he scored a volley on 11 June 2002 in the group stage 3–3 draw against Senegal.
-Despite coming from three goals down to draw the game, Uruguay were eliminated from the tournament along with France in Group A. Diego Forlán and Youri Djorkaeff were, respectively, members of the Uruguay and France squads that met in the 2002 World Cup, in Group A. Their respective fathers, Pablo and Jean, featured in the match between Uruguay and France at the 1966 World Cup, which was also in Group A.
+Forlán debuted for the Uruguayan senior squad on 27 March 2002, scoring his first goal in a 3–2 friendly defeat against Saudi Arabia.
+During the 2002 World Cup, he scored a volley on 11 June in the group stage 3–3 draw against Senegal.
+Despite coming from three goals down to draw the game, Uruguay were eliminated from the tournament along with France in Group A. Forlán scored against Brazil in the 35th minute of the 2007 Copa América semi-final, but missed his shot during the subsequent penalty shoot-out, which Brazil eventually won 5–4.

-2004 and 2007 Copa América

-Forlán wore the number 21 for Uruguay at the 2004 Copa América in Peru, shortly before his transfer from Manchester United to Villarreal.
-He played all six games as they, under the management of Jorge Fossati, came third.
-Forlán's only goal was in the 2–1 victory over Ecuador, Uruguay's only group win.
-They advanced in third place out of four in the group.

-Forlán scored against Brazil in the 35th minute of the 2007 Copa América semi-final.
-However, he missed his shot during the subsequent penalty shoot-out, which Brazil ultimately won 5–4.